kellyy8/WEB102-Projects/Project5&6/README_PROJ6.md

 Submitted by: **Kelly Yu**

-This web app: **insert description**
+This web app: **extends Project 5 by allowing users to discover more information about each cat in the list through clicking on each data entry.**

-Time spent: **X** hours spent in total
+Time spent: **3** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

 - [ ] **The app includes at least one unique chart developed using the fetched data that tell an interesting story**
-- [ ] **Clicking on an item in the list view displays more details about it**
+- [x] **Clicking on an item in the list view displays more details about it**
-  - [ ] To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.
+  - [x] To ensure an accurate grade, your sidebar **must** be viewable when showing the details view in your recording.
-- [ ] **Clicking on an item has a direct, unique link to that item's detail view page**
+- [x] **Clicking on an item has a direct, unique link to that item's detail view page**
-  - [ ] To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.
+  - [x] To ensure an accurate grade, the URL/address bar of your web browser **must** be viewable in your recording.

 The following **optional** features are implemented:

-- [ ] The site's customized dashboard contains more content that explains what is interesting about the data
+- [x] The site's customized dashboard contains more content that explains what is interesting about the data
 - [ ] The site allows users to toggle between different data visualizations

 The following **additional** features are implemented: